ktomk/pipelines/README.md

     $ build/pipelines.phar --version
     pipelines version 0.0.19-1-gbba5a43
+    # NOTE: the version is exemplary

 ##### Php Compatibility and Undefined Behaviour

 The pipelines project aims to support php 5.3.3 up to php 8.0.

-Using any of its functions or methods with named parameters is considered undefined behaviour.
+Using any of its PHP functions or methods with named parameters falls into undefined behaviour.

 ##### Reproducible Phar Builds